The 85th Texas Legislature has finally concluded, and there are 1,252 new Texas laws on the books.

 Here is a quick roundup of some of the bills recently passed during the 85th Texas Legislature (and special session) this year.
-Most of these new Texas laws went into effect immediately or on September 1st, 2017, but some have yet to be imposed.
+Most of these new Texas laws went into effect immediately or on September 1st, 2017, while others take effect January 1st, 2018.

 Ban on Texting & Driving [HB 62]

 House Bill 62, which took effect on September 1st, 2017, prohibits drivers on public roads from using a wireless communication device (i.e., a cell phone) to read, write, or send an electronic message while operating a motor vehicle.